-The HERE RESTful Places API is a web service API that allows your applications to use the HERE Places information and search facilities, as seen for example on here.com, billions of Nokia phones and a huge variety of other applications.
+The HERE Places API is a web service API that allows your applications to use the HERE Places information and search facilities, as seen for example on here.com, billions of Nokia phones and a huge variety of other applications.

-The Places API let's you discover places based on parameters like a position, a visible map-view, categories, and a free-text search query.
+Use position, a visible map-view, categories and a free-text search query to discover places.
 The simplest case is the free text search query, which is provided by the discover/search resource.
 For example you might want to search for the famous antipodes coffee-shop in berlin:

 If you look for a certain category of places that is supported by our category system, you might want to use the discover/explore endpoint.
 For example you might want to search for restaurants around the Nokia office in Berlin: